Music of Uzbekistan

 Another related instrument is played by the Baul community of West Bengal and Bangladesh and is called dotar.
 Dutar’s strings were made from guts until the beginning of 15 the century, mostly by the hands of shepherds.
 With the coming of the Silk Road, the strings were changed to be made from twisted silk.
 Today dutor still have silk or nylon strings.

-The term Tanbur, Tanbura, Tambur, Tambura or Tanboor is a long-necked, string instrument originating in Southern or Central Asia (Mesopotamia and Persia/Iran).
+The term Tanbur, Tanbura, Tambur, Tambura or Tanboor means widely a long-necked, string instrument originating from Southern or Central Asia (Mesopotamia and Persia/Iran).
 The Uzbek tanbur has four metal strings that run over a small loose bridge to a bit of wood at the edge of the body.
 Tanbur is always played with a wire plectrum on the index finger.
 Its body is carved from a hollowed-out piece of mulberry wood, and the front is made from mulberry.
 Its neck is often decorated with inlay bone or white plastic.

 The origin of the tanbur goes back to ancient times.
 One study has identified the name “tanbur” as being derived from “pandur” a Sumerian term for long-necked lutes.
 Tanburs have been present in Mesopotamia since the Akkadian era, or the third millennium BCE.
 Three figurines have been found in Susa that belongs to 1500 BCE, and in hands of one of them is a tanbur-like instrument.
 Also, an image on the rocks near Mosul that belong to about 1000 BCE shows tanbur players.